MicrosoftDocs/microsoft-salescopilot-docs/articles/privileges.md

 | User                | systemuser                  | Read                                                  | Organization                   |
 | Recently Used       | recentlyused                | Create, Read, Write, Delete                           | User                           |

-For Sales Chat, you must also assign the following privileges to Salesperson, Sales Manager, Copilot for Sales User, and Vice President of Sales:
+For Sales agent in Microsoft 365 Copilot, you must also assign the following privileges to Salesperson, Sales Manager, Copilot for Sales User, and Vice President of Sales:

 | Table       | Logical name       | Privileges        | Access level             |
 |----------------|---------------------|---------------------|---------------------|